sigsum/sigsum/doc/design.md

 "sigsum logs that are active during 2021".
 Shard hints ensure that a log's leaves cannot be replayed in a non-overlapping shard.

-The signer signs the selected shard hint and checksum.
+The signer signs the selected checksum using a sigsum-specific context that incorporates the above shard hint.
+The exact signing format is compatible with `ssh-keygen -Y` when using Ed25519 and SHA256.

 The signer also has to do a one-time DNS setup.
 As outlined below, logs will check that _some domain_ is aware of the signer's verification key.
 This is